Hard-Stuff/OTA-Hub-device_client/README.md

 # **OTA Hub (by Hard Stuff)** - OTA directly from GitHub

+## MAJOR CHANGE ANNOUNCEMENT

+We have merged the DIY library with the pro library to give one smooth library that offers more customisation and easier usage.

+## GitHub release usage

-This is the Do-It-Yourself library for performing Over-the-Air updates for your ESP32 devices directly from GitHub releases. _Read the [the docs](https://github.com/Hard-Stuff/OTA-Hub-diy-example_project) for more a wider description of **OTA Hub**._
+For GitHub release usage (i.e. DIY) _please read the [the docs](https://github.com/Hard-Stuff/OTA-Hub-diy-example_project) for more a wider description of **OTA Hub**._

 -   Once your GitHub CI/CD is set up on your public or private repos they will automatically create `firmware.bin` files for every newly created release.
 -   Next, configure your ESP32 devices to automatically check for the latest releases on your GitHub repository, and download and install the updates as needed.